The Simpsons Spin-Off Showcase: Reception

 In its original American broadcast, "The Simpsons Spin-Off Showcase" finished 61st place in the weekly ratings for the week of May 5–11, 1997 with a Nielsen rating of 7.3.
 It was the seventh-highest-rated show on the Fox network that week.
 Even though Troy mentions that The Simpsons, Melrose Place, and The X-Files are the only shows worth a slot in the next season's lineup, three other Fox shows actually did better than The Simpsons that week.
 These were Beverly Hills, 90210, King of the Hill, and Married... with Children.
 In Australia, the episode premiered on July 6, 1997, while in the UK it premiered on August 24, 1997.

-Matt Groening feared that the fans would interpret the episode in a negative light and was uneasy about the episode when it was in production.
+Groening feared that fans would interpret the episode in a negative light and was uneasy about the episode when it was in production.
 He later went on to say that the episode "turned out great".

 The writers of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide Warren Martyn and Adrian Wood called it, "A very clever spin on the alternates offered by the Treehouse of Horrors run.
 Each of the spin-offs is very clever in its own way."
 It has also appeared as one of the favorite episodes on a number of "best of" lists.
 Entertainment Weekly placed the episode 19th in their top 25 Simpsons episode list.

-In an interview for Star-News, The Simpsons writer Don Payne revealed that the episode was in his personal top six of the best The Simpsons episodes.
+In an interview for Star-News, writer Don Payne revealed that the episode was in his personal top six of the best The Simpsons episodes.

-Additionally, Gary Mullinax, a staff writer for The News Journal, picked the episode as part of his top-ten list.
+Additionally, The News Journal staff writer Gary Mullinax picked the episode as part of his top-ten list.